datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

           sVar4 = fread(__ptr,1,0x1000,pFVar2);
 ```

-One of the last 16 locations will contain the flag, so there is no need to concern ourselves with the previous 9*16 addresses; this reduces any searching to just 16 locations.
+One of the last 16 locations will contain the flag, so there is no need to concern ourselves with the previous 9*16 addresses; this reduces any searching to only 16 locations.

 `rand()` is used with no seed (defaults to 1), making each location deterministic.

 To exploit this we'll use `write` to _write_ out each location.
-Any attempt to read memory with pure shellcode will just segfault with 15/16 odds since the permissions for 15 of the 16 are `---`.
-However, `write`, will just return `EFAULT` (`-14`) into `rax`, and then continue on.
+Any attempt to read memory with pure shellcode will segfault with 15/16 odds since the permissions for 15 of the 16 are `---`.
+However, `write`, will return `EFAULT` (`-14`) into `rax`, and then continue on.

 ## Exploit